PabMartinez/Api-docs/docs/source/index.rst

 To production
 --------------

 * Once your integration is completed, you are ready for production.
-Contact us and we give you more information for next steps.
+Contact us and we will give you more information for next steps.

 Contents
 --------